|Contact Us | En español | Close|

 You know what a network is, right?
 This is when a group of doctors agree to provide services to insurance companies' customers for less than they usually charge.
 Let's say you have an Aetna health insurance plan.
 When you go to a doctor in Aetna’s network, usually you pay less than when you go to a doctor who is not in the network.

-You can read more about the doctor evaluation process on Aetna.com.
+You can read more about the Aexcel network on aetna.com.
 Just do a search for "Aexcel".

 How do we decide which specialists are in the Aexcel network?

 First, we look at all doctors in our network who are in one of the 12 Aexcel specialties.
 We identify those who have managed at least 20 "episodes of care" for our members over the past three years.

 Second, we look at clinical performance

 We also look at efficiency.
 These are the areas we examine:

 How can I talk to you about the Aexcel network?

 We would like to hear what you have to say.
 Give us your feedback by taking this brief survey.